oh-my-fish/oh-my-fish/README.markdown

 ### What?
   A user-friendly framework for managing your fish-shell configuration.
 Includes optional plugins (brew, git, rails, python, node, etc) and themes.

-A handful of functions, auto-complete helpers, and stuff that makes you shout...

 ## Installation